Scientific name: Cernuella virgata

 Is It Here Yet?

-No, but it has been here.
-Vineyard snails were detected at the port of Tacoma in 2005.
-This population was addressed through joint efforts by the Washington State Department of Agriculture and the Port of Tacoma.
-No snails have been detected outside of the port area since.
+Yes.
+Vineyard snails were detected at the Port of Tacoma in 2005.
+This population is still being actively addressed through joint efforts by the Washington State Department of Agriculture, Washington State University, and the Port of Tacoma.
+No snails have been detected outside of the port area.

 Why Should I Care?